Tags

 One's birthday is the most frequent occassion when most people express this type of wildlife support.
 I wasn't an exception to this rule, and decided to spend my recent birthday with the adopted four birds.

-Indeed I see this form of engagement with wild birds is an excellent opportunity to learn about rare species and interact with them.
+Indeed I see this form of engagement with wild birds as an excellent opportunity to learn about rare species and interact with them.

 cages with birds